WMX567/nanoGPT/README_gqa.md

 ```
 which should only take a few minutes to download and parse.

+While this is downloading, modify the files `mup_paper_experiments/build_orchastrator.py` (lines 57 and 58) and `/mnt/weka/home/kyle.chickering/code/test-share-gpt/paramaterized_train.py` (lines 44 and 45) to set the correct qos and partition parameters for the launched jobs.

 To make sure that the installation is working we can submit a dry-run SLURM job to run an ablation test
 ```